-First of a five part feature, we’re going to walk you through everything you need to know about how to play blackjack.
+First of a five part blackjack guide, we’re going to walk you through everything you need to know about how to play blackjack.
 Whether you’re a beginner with limited experience, or a pro that needs a quick strategy recap, our blackjack guides will ensure you hit the tables primed and ready to go.

-Introducing Blackjack: the most popular table game on the web
+Why a Blackjack guide?
+Because it is the most popular table game on the web

 Blackjack is by far the most popular online table game with millions of players hitting the tables across the world, online and in-house.

 While some have experienced the ups and downs of this whirlwind card game, not all of you will have dared to approach the table game that is renowned as the best in terms of house edge.

 House edge, of course, is the percentage of all stakes the house will retain as the game is played over a long period of time; it’s also a key indicator of how profitable a game can be.